tsotsi116/dommo/README.md

 TV subscriptions, even Insurance.
 Why can't we use these platforms to pay for things online so that more Malawian startups can offer their products online?

-Dommo tries to address this problem by requiring users to request verification of their offline payments from "Merchants" via a simple form.
-Merchants aka administrators of online platforms then perform verification of payments via a simple user interface to complete the purchase.
+Dommo tries to address this problem by verifying Payments via a simple form.

-We know, not as sexy as the flow for paying via Stripe, PayPal or VISA but it's something.

-The ultimate goal is to inspire Mobile Money vendors to provide online APIs themselves to make the process more fluid.

-Essentially, once a user pays via Mobile Money they will fill the Dommo form to send the transaction reference information to be verifed by the Merchant/Service Provider.
+Essentially, once a user pays via Mobile Money they will fill the Dommo form to send the transaction reference information to be verifed by the merchant/service provider.
-When the merchant/service provider verifies they will mark it as verified (via a UI).
-Once this happens the user is notified via E-mail or SMS that their transaction was successful.
+Once the merchant/service provider verifies the Payment via the Dommo Dashboard or API (coming soon) the user is notified via E-mail or SMS that their transaction was successful.

+We know it's not as sexy as the flow for paying via Stripe, PayPal or VISA but it's a start.
+The ultimate goal is to inspire Mobile Money vendors to provide online payment APIs themselves to make the process more fluid.

 **Prior art?**